simplicitesoftware/documentation/docs/documentation/operation/kubernetes.md

 <h2 id="privateimages">Allow use of private images</h2>

-The Simplicité&reg; images needs appropriate credentials on DockerHub.
+The Simplicit&eacute;&reg; images needs appropriate credentials on DockerHub.

 First sign in to DockerHub with your DockerHub account:
 ```